What makes a good mojito? Good quality rum, fresh limes and mint leaves, and proper muddling.

 That’s how we do it at home.
 Unfortunately, in some establishments, bartenders shortcut the process of making mojito.
 Instead of muddling the ingredients for each drink separately, everything is thrown into the blender, pureeing the mint leaves that results in a mojito that tastes more like toothpaste than a cocktail drink.
 Disappointing, really.
 And infuriating considering how expensive cocktail drinks are in bars.

 If you want properly muddled mojitos, or any cocktail drink that calls for muddling, it is always better to prepare the drinks yourself.
-There is no mystery about muddling — you just need a muddler, the ingredients to me muddled and a glass.
+There is no mystery about muddling — you just need a muddler, the ingredients to be muddled and a glass or a shaker.